 Electives (6 hours in Gerontology courses)

-Students then choose at least one course from the following:
+Students choose at least two courses from the following:

 - SW 3890/6890 - Aging & End of Life Issues (3)